-Digital assets are included in current assets in the condensed consolidated balance sheets.
+Digital assets are included in current assets in the condensed consolidated balance sheets due to the Company's ability to sell bitcoin in a highly liquid marketplace and the selling of bitcoin to fund operating expenses to support operations.
 In addition, digital assets provided as collateral for long-term loans were reported as Digital assets, restricted at December 31, 2022 and classified as long-term assets in the condensed consolidated balance sheets.
-During the first quarter of 2023, the long-term loan was terminated and the restrictions on digital assets lapsed (refer to NOTE 12 - DEBT, for further discussion).
+The proceeds from the sale of digital assets are included within investing activities in the accompanying condensed consolidated statements of cash flows and any gains or losses from such sales are included in operating expenses in the condensed consolidated statements of digital assets in accordance with the first-in-first-out ("FIFO") method of accounting.

 Digital assets are accounted for as indefinite-lived intangible assets, and are initially measured in accordance with FASB Accounting Standards Codification ("ASC") Topic 350 - Intangibles-Goodwill and Other.
-The Company measures gains or losses on the disposition of digital assets in accordance with the first-in-first-out ("FIFO") method of accounting.

 Digital assets are not amortized, but are assessed for impairment annually, or more frequently, when events or changes in circumstances occur indicating that it is more likely than not that the indefinite-lived intangible asset is impaired.
 Whenever the exchange-traded price of digital assets declines below its carrying value, the Company has determined that an impairment exists and records an impairment equal to the amount by which the carrying value exceeds the fair value.
-Refer to NOTE 4 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES, Out-of-Period Adjustment, for a discussion of an adjustment related to impairment of digital assets.
+Refer to NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES, Out-of-Period Adjustment, for a discussion of an adjustment related to impairment of digital assets.